spruceid/spruceid.dev/docs/code-of-conduct.md

 ## When in doubt, call a referee

-Our Open Source Manager prioritizes these questions and dispute resolution generally, so feel free to [reach out](mailto:oss@spruceid.com) early and often if you see a dispute or a conflict coming.
+Our Open Source Manager (aka our "OS Yenta") prioritizes these questions and dispute resolution generally, so feel free to
+[reach out](mailto:oss@spruceid.com) early and often if you see a dispute or a conflict coming.